It's important to always be prepared for floods in the Hawkesbury-Nepean Valley - floods can happen anytime.

 Working in cooperation with NSW SES, the Bureau issues three types of related forecasts and warnings:

-Leading up to and during a flood, NSW SES issues:
+Leading up to and during a flood, NSW SES issues the following warnings:

 The Hawkesbury-Nepean Valley has a long history of damaging and dangerous floods.
 Floods can happen with little warning.
-You may only have a few hours to get out following an evacuation order.
+You may only have a few hours to get out following an Evacuate Now - Emergency Warning.
 You will typically be asked to leave well before you see any sign of floodwater in your neighborhood.
 It is not safe to stay and shelter in your home once you have been ordered to evacuate.

-To find out about evacuation orders and which routes are open listen to your local and ABC radio, or follow NSW SES Facebook, or NSW Police Facebook and Twitter.
+To find out about evacuations and which routes are open listen to your local and ABC radio, or follow NSW SES Facebook, or NSW Police Facebook and Twitter.

 You need to be prepared and get to know your evacuation routes, to keep you, your family and pets safe.